jean-francoisgiraud/DigitalCertificationServices/README.md

 # Services
 Smart-contract, blockchain, crypto-currencies for Proof of compliance to regulatory or contractual requirements.
 Digital Certification Services (DCS).
-Replacing previous certifications with tokens digitally signed and encrypted blockchain.
 Certifications (witnessing, auditing, confirming) proof of compliance and continuous improvement.
+When services are provided new tokens are created which can then be owned (to show compliance) or sold (to transfer ownership).

 Scope:
 Quality Management Systems (AS9100, ISO9001, ISO14001, ISO27001).
 Canadian Aviation Regulations (CARs) and Standards.
 SOR-96-433-901.01 Part IX — Remotely Piloted Aircraft Systems and CAR 901.29 (maintained to manufacturer's instructions).